-†The PCI Local-Bus Specification, Revision 2.0 should be used as a reference with this document.

-‡IEEE Standard 1149.1-1990, IEEE Standard Test-Access Port and Boundary-Scan Architecture
+†The PCI Local-Bus Specification, Revision 2.0 should be used as a reference with this document. ‡IEEE Standard 1149.1-1990, IEEE Standard Test-Access Port and Boundary-Scan Architecture.

+AnyLAN is a trademark of the Hewlett-Packard Company.
 ThunderLAN, Adaptive Performance Optimization, and TI are trademarks of Texas Instruments Incorporated.
 Ethernet is a trademark of Xerox Corporation.